 RPJ does not currently compensate persons for client referrals.
-However, RPJ may enter into a solicitation arrangement to pay a solicitor a referral fee in accordance with the requirements of Rule 206(4)-3 of the Investment Advisers Act of 1940 which requires, among other things, disclosure of solicitor fee arrangements and provision by the solicitor of a copy of RPJ's ADV Part 2A and 2B.
+However, in accordance with the requirements of Rule 206(4)-1 of the Investment Advisers Act of 1940, RPJ may, from time to time, enter into promoter arrangements with individuals who solicit potential clients for RPJ and pay such promoter a referral fee.